 Sedalia Business Women Scholarships

 Each year Sedalia Business Women awards scholarships based on financial need and available funds.
-Applications must be returned by June 30 and may be found on our Resources page.
+Applications are on our Resources page and must be returned by the date on the form.

 Congratulations to the SBW Scholarship Recipients!

 Tammie Thornton is a wife, mother and full time college student.
 She is currently a junior at Central Methodist University (CMU) working on a Bachelor of Science in Education.
 With a B.S. in Education, she plans to teach middle school mathematics and/or special education.
 She loves being able to take care of her family while returning to college to seek a degree that will help financially support her family.